A fee-free way to send money — but only if you live in Asia.

 Yes.
 WeChat is not legally allowed to process international money transfers.
 Be aware that only wallets specific to the areas supported by WeChat — China, Hong Kong and South Africa — can send accessible money between each other.

-What this is means is that if you’re trying to send money from your wallet in China to someone in South Africa, the money will be sent, but now the recipient in South Africa will also have a Chinese wallet.
-Unless the user from South Africa heads to China, the money will be useless.
+What this means is that if you’re trying to send money from your wallet in China to another WeChat user, the money will be sent, but the recipient will only receive the currency transfer as renminbi.
+This would now open up a new Chinese WeChat Wallet for the recipient if they hadn’t previously had one.

 Is sending money over WeChat Wallet safe?